AHartNtkn/AHartNtkn.github.io/_posts/2020-08-31-Datatypes-as-Dialgebras.md

 Here's the first example; vectors have two constructors;

 ```
-Vect A n
+Vect A : ℕ → *
   nil  :       1            → Vect A 0
   cons : ∀ n .
 A × Vect A n → Vect A (n + 1)
 ```

+The types are important.
+We're defining something that's dependent on the natural numbers, so the functor inputs must be functions from ℕ to our type universe, which can be any category of our choosing so long as these initial/final dialgebras actually exist in it.
+I'll use `*` to refer to this generic category/universe throughout this post.

-So F has to say that the inputs are expecting something either trivial or a pair with an A and a vector.
+The outputs of our functors are going to match the dependencies of the input and output, with one entry in the product for each constructor.
+F will say that the inputs are expecting something either trivial or a pair with an A and a vector.
 G will say that the outputs are expected to be a vector of length zero or a vector of length one greater than the input.
 Putting this together, we can say,

 `Vect A n` is the initial dialgebra over the functors;
 ```